-ENGL 091 ENGL 092 Preparing for College Reading I Preparing for College Reading II
+ENGL 091 Preparing for College Reading I

+ENGL 092 Preparing for College Reading II

 ENGL 095 Reading and Writing Seminar

 ENGL 098 Reading and Writing Studio

-ENGL 099 Introductory Writing
+ENGL 099 IntroductoryWriting

-MATH 001-003 Preparing for College Math I-III
+MATH 001-003 Preparing for College Math I-II

 MATH 010 Fundamentals of Mathematics

 MATH 011 Introductory Algebra

 MATH 012 Intermediate Algebra

 MATH 060 Math Literacy

 MATH 061 Non-algebra Support

 MATH 065 Integrated Preparation for College Algebra

-Keep an eye out for these symbols, which give important information KEY about certain courses.
-These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters.
-Students must earn a minimum grade in these courses to remain in the Д program.
-Eligible electives for this program are listed on the reverse.
-Watch for this symbol.
-HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
-See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.
+KEY Keep an eye out for these symbols, which give important information about certain courses.
+8 These courses have an procequisites or developmental courses required. Ø These courses are only affined in certain semasters. ٨ Students must care a minimum grade in these courses to examin in the program. ļļ Eligible electives for this purgeon are listed on the reverse.
+Which for this symbol.
+HELPFUL HINTS Sommer and/or Winter Section classes may be available for your program to help you finish on time.
+Sec your advisor or sight the unline course search for availability. \$ Taling 15 colits/senesterer 30 colits/year uil help you stay on took.
+In firish your degree in two years.

-This program prepares students to work as a teacher in an early childcare setting.
+This purgane prepares students to mark as a tracher in an early childrane setting.

-ECED 105 Introduction to Early Childhood Education requires that students complete four two-hour observations of four different types of Early Childhood programs in the community.
+HED WS intenfection to Early Californi Education requires that students complete four two-low elementary of first different types of Early Californi programs in the community.

-ECED 280 Practicum I in Early Childhood Education requires students attend an off-campus student teaching internship on Tuesdays and Thursdays for a minimum of six hours per day.
-The student internship site is determined by the college based on National Association for the Education of Young Children Accreditation Standards.
-Students must enroll in ECED 285 Seminar I in Early Childhood Education as a co-requisite.
+HEB 200 Practicum i in Early Childheant Education requires students attend an off-compass student teaching intensible on Tursdays and Thorsdays for a minimum of six hours per day.
+The student intensible site is determined by the college leased on Batimat Association for the Education of Young Children Accreditation Standards.
+Students meet exact in EGED 205 Seminar I in Early Childrend Education as a co-requisite.